ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 ![alt text][image15]

+This completes the prediction part.
+In the next part, UKF uses the sensor measurements to enhance the predicted state and covariance matrix.

 #### Measurement model

-The measurement model transform state vector back to measurement vector, In this project, the sensor fusion filter collects reading from Lidar and Radar.
+The measurement model transform state vector back to measurement vector, In this project, the sensor fusion algorithm collects reading from both lidar and radar.

 ##### Lidar